What Health Educators and Community Health Workers Do

 Health educators typically do the following:

-- Assess the needs of the people they serve
+- Assess the health needs of the people and communities they serve

 - Develop programs and events to teach people about health topics

-- Evaluate the effectiveness of programs and materials
+- Evaluate the effectiveness of programs and educational materials

 - Help people find health services or information